astronomer/docs/learn/what-is-an-operator.md

 import operator_example_taskflow from '!!raw-loader!../code-samples/dags/what-is-an-operator/operator_example_taskflow.py';
 import operator_example_traditional from '!!raw-loader!../code-samples/dags/what-is-an-operator/operator_example_traditional.py';

-Operators are the building blocks of Airflow DAGs.
+Operators are the building blocks of Apache Airflow® DAGs.
 They contain the logic of how data is processed in a pipeline.
 Each task in a DAG is defined by instantiating an operator.

 There are many different types of operators available in Airflow.
 Some operators such as Python functions execute general code provided by the user, while other operators perform very specific actions such as transferring data from one system to another.